-Fee: None Speech and Language is designed to provide communication, comprehension, oral expression, language, and social support for students with specific needs in these areas.
+Speech and Language is designed to provide communication, comprehension, oral expression, language, and social support for students with specific needs in these areas.
 All activities are individualized, in accordance with the student's specific IEP goals.
 Support is provided based on needs addressed within the student's IEP.
 Grading is pass/fail and class hours will be provided as the student's IEP minutes, not within a separate class hour.
 IEP team recommendation only.

-WRITING 1-2
+WRITING 1-2 Course: #343/343A

+Credit: .5 or 1

+Duration: Semester

+Grade: 10-11-12

-Duration: Semester Grade: 10-11-12 Pre: IEP Team
+Pre: IEP Team